Exceptional spectrum and dynamic magnetization: Introduction

 The purpose of the present work is to present a general formalism for a coalescing spectrum, or a system of which every eigenstate is a coalescing state.
+We study the possible structure of such a system, the corresponding dynamics, and applications in physics.
+In contrast, most of previous work focus on the cases with finite number of (or a portion of) coalescing energy levels embedded into the real or complex spectrum.
 To this end, we propose a family of systems which consists of two arbitrary identical Hermitian sublattice in association with arbitrary unidirectional couplings between them.
 Exact analysis shows that all single-particle eigenstates coalesce in pairs, even an arbitrary unidirectional coupling appears.
-This provides way to design an $2N$-site lattice system to possess $N$ energy levels.
-Accordingly, such a special spectral structure supports intriguing dynamical behaviors.
+This provides way to design an $2N$-site lattice system to possess $ N$ energy levels.
+Accordingly, such a special spectral structure supports intriguing dynamical behaviors which can not be achieved in the framework of conventional quantum mechanics.
 As an application, we study tight-binding model for spin-$1/2$ fermions at half-filling, with various impurity distributions, which arise from global or local complex fields.
 Numerical simulation shows that the dynamic magnetization processes exhibit universal behavior.
 Even a local complex field can drive a global magnetization due to the EP-related dynamics.

 The remainder of the paper is organized as follows.
-In Sec. \ref{II}, we present a class of system which possesses exceptional spectrum.
-In Subsec. \ref{IIa}, we map the non-Hermitian Hamiltonian to a Hermitian one by introducing a similarity transformation on the particle operators.
+In section \ref{II}, we present a class of system which possesses exceptional spectrum.
+In subsection \ref{IIa}, we map the non-Hermitian Hamiltonian to a Hermitian one by introducing a similarity transformation on the particle operators.
 The symmetry of the system leads to the pairing coalescence of the energy levels in the unidirectional limit.
-In Subsec. \ref{IIb}, we investigate the dynamics at EP and then high-order EP.
-In Sec. \ref{III}, we focus on the applications of our finding on a spin-$1/2$ fermion system.
+In subsection \ref{IIb}, we investigate the dynamics at EP and then high-order EP.
+In section \ref{III}, we focus on the applications of our finding on a spin-$1/2$ fermion system.
 We simulate the dynamic magnetization on a square lattice.
-In Sec. \ref{IV}, we summarize the results.
+In section \ref{IV}, we summarize the results.